 Every week, it seems, we learn more about how hard working and helpful these little bugs are.

 Here’s part of what happens:

-Essentially, the gut, which should be the heart of nourishment, becomes a source of toxicity (and remember, we need the beneficial bacteria to clear toxins as well… so this becomes a classic perfect storm that I talk about over and over again - increased stress coupled with decreased ability to handle that stress.
-Double whammy that erodes resilience).
+Essentially, the gut, which should be the heart of nourishment, becomes a source of toxicity (and remember, we need the beneficial bacteria to clear toxins as well… so this becomes a classic case of "the perfect storm" that I talk about over and over again - increased stress coupled with decreased ability to handle that stress.
+The double whammy that erodes resilience).